 - Lorenz factor calculation for bends

-- Wall thickness selector that chooses the right schedule for a given minimum wall
+- Wall thickness selector that helps you choose the right schedule for a given minimum wall

 Some of these calculations may be pretty basic, but we can tell you we’ve seen them done wrong many times.
 By having these available as a spreadsheet function, it cuts out the room for error and saves you the hassle of writing the formula.

 See how easy it is to quickly get allowable stress and flange rating for different temperatures and lay out a quick pipe spec calculation.
 This is using the complementary lite version of the add-in.

 Video – Get Allowable Stress for any Material in B31.3 Table A-1